Movement and time spent in nature are vital for nurturing wellbeing

 I’m Shell, a full-time marketing director and the editor of Camping with Style, a blog that I’m extremely proud to have been running since 2014 which has provided some incredible opportunities that I’m immensely grateful for.

-The blog has opened up my life and given me the drive I needed to step outside of my comfort zone more often and has allowed me to more fully indulge my love of the great outdoors and accessible everyday adventures.
+The blog has opened up my life and given me the drive I needed to step outside of my comfort zone and indulge my love the the great outdoors and soft adventure.

 After I broke my back in a snowboarding accident back in early 2014, I was determined not to let the resulting chronic pain, depression and disability determine what I could and couldn’t do for the rest of my life.